speculate123/NLP_Bert/README.md

 # NLP_Bert

-This is a repository fine-tuning the bert model with IMDB dataset and try to implement the model on Google Search results.
+This is a repository fine-tuning the bert model with IMDB dataset and try to implement the model on Google Search and Twitter results.